w3c/wpub/explainers/wpub-explainer.md

 ## Modularity

-The Group is working toward a model that is very slim, focusing almost exclusively on the metadata aspects of a publication.
+Our goal is a model that is very slim, focused almost exclusively on the metadata aspects of a publication.
 All information about affordances and behaviors will move to the [WP Use Cases and Requirements Documents](https://w3c.github.io/dpub-pwp-ucr/).
 Detailed information about specific types of publications will go into stand-alone modules as business needs arise.
 The first module will be audiobooks (see the [separate explainer](./audio-explainer.md)).
 Future modules might include comics/manga/bandes dessinées and scholarly publishing.

 ## Design choices